eyedia/aarbac/README.md

 ![Aarbac logo](https://github.com/eyedia/aarbac/blob/master/Eyedia.Aarbac.Framework/Graphics/rbac_128.png)

 # What is aarbac?
+An Automated Role Based Access Control .NET framework which can handle...

+## 1. Automated Data Filters & Permissions
-An Automated Role Based Access Control .NET framework which can automatically apply row & column level permissions on your SELECT,INSERT,UPDATE & DELETE queries.For example, a read (or select) operation like the following …
+Apply row & column level permissions on your SELECT,INSERT,UPDATE & DELETE queries.
+For example, a read (or select) operation like the following …

 ```sql
 select * from Author
 ```
-automatically may get converted to…
+automatically may get converted to...

 ```sql
 SELECT Author.AuthorId, Author.Name, Author.ZipCodeId FROM Author inner join [ZipCode] [t9] on [t9].ZipCodeId = [Author].ZipCodeId inner join [City] [t10] on [t10].CityId = [t9].CityId WHERE t10.Name in ('New York','Charlotte')
 ```

-assuming user belongs to a role which allows him to see only 3 columns from author table and only allowed to see authors from New York and Charlotte cities.
+...assuming user belongs to a role which allows him to see only 3 columns from author table and only allowed to see authors from New York and Charlotte cities.

-And an update query like the following…
+And an update query like the following...

 ```sql
 update Author set Name = 'Eyedia', SSN = '999-99-9999' where AuthorId = 9999
 ```
-may hit exception like
+may hit exception like...

 ```diff
 - User ‘abc’ does have permission to update table ‘Author’ but does not have permission to update column ‘SSN’